wormhole-foundation/wormhole/event_database/schema-docs/bigtable_event_schema.md

 #### ChainDetails
 - `ChainDetails:SenderAddress` the native address that sent the message.
 - `ChainDetails:ReceiverAddress` the native address that received the message.
+- `ChainDetails:ResultingTokenAddress` the name address of the token on the target chain.
+- `ChainDetails:ResultingTokenSymbol` the symbol of the token that was the final result of the transfer.
+- `ChainDetails:ResultingTokenName` the name of the token that was the final result of the transfer.